Marine combat veteran kills 12 in rampage at California bar

 President Donald Trump praised police for their “great bravery” in the attack and ordered flags flown at half-staff in honor of the victims.

-Authorities converged on Long’s home in Newbury Park, about 5 miles from the Borderline bar, in a search for clues to what set him off.
+Authorities searched Long’s home in Newbury Park, about 5 miles from the Borderline bar, for clues to what set him off.

 “There’s no indication that he targeted the employees.
 We haven’t found any correlation,” the sheriff said.
 “Maybe there was a motive for this particular night, but we have no information leading to that at all.”